The Challenge of Performing Salah With Young Kids

-As you try to benefit from the last days of Ramadan, you may feel the pressure rising to do better than you did the year before, especially when keeping up with your prayers, and praying with concentration.
-If you have young kids around, it seems even harder to concentrate on your ibadaah.
+Maybe you’re trying to benefit from the last days of Ramadan.
+You feel the pressure rising to do better than you did the year before, especially when keeping up with your salah and praying with khushoo.
+If you have young kids around, it seems even harder to concentrate on your ibadah.

-Finding khushoo when you perform salah becomes a challenge with little ones.
-Sometimes the distraction of young kids cause a mother to become upset, and she starts to shush them quiet and scold them away.
-We often forget that Allah SWT knows the dilemma of raising children, and He is well aware that your intention is to worship Him.
-He isn't expecting you to do the impossible, so knowing this is good start to ease your distress at salah times.
+Finding khushoo when you perform salah becomes such a challenge with little ones around.
+Sometimes, the distraction of young kids cause a mom to become upset and she starts to shush them quiet and scold them away.
+We feel frustrated thinking, “This is impossible!”

-Our beloved Prophet Muhammed's (SAW) beautiful example shows us how to handle situations like this.
+Our beloved Prophet’s SAW beautiful example shows us how to handle situations like this.
 He showed patience and compassion with children during salah.
 He would shorten the salah upon hearing the cries of a child, knowing it would save the mother from feeling anxious.
-How considerate subhanAllah!
+How considerate of him subhanallah!
 The Prophet SAW said,

 (It Happens that) I started prayer intending to prolong it, but on hearing the cries of a child, I shorten the prayer because I know that the cries of the child will incite its mother's passions.
 (Al-Bukhari)

 The Prophet SAW would not become irritated by his granddaughter during prayer; He would merely put her down when he prostrated, and carry her when he stood up.

 The Messenger of Allah (SAW) was praying and he was carrying Umaamah the daughter of Zainab, the daughter of the Messenger of Allah.
 When he prostrated, he put her down, and when he stood, he carried her (on his neck).
 (Bukhari and Muslim)